 - Office support

-- Raising public awareness of Saint Luke’s Home Care and Hospice
+- Raising public awareness of Saint Luke’s Home Care & Hospice

 - Assisting with special events

 - Write cards/letters of support

 - Act as a sounding board for feeling and emotions

 - Reintroducing the surviving loved one to activities in the community